Aspect templates

 Virtual aspects (i.e., aspect templates instantiated and resolved at runtime) behave just like concrete aspects.

-In other words, when retrieving a Twin, the section of the response body listing its aspects will display both the concrete aspects the digital twin features, and the instantiated virtual aspects coming from the digital twin’s group membership(s), seemingly as they were all the digital twin’s own aspects.
+In other words, when retrieving a Twin, the section of the response body listing its aspects will display both the concrete aspects the Twin features, and the instantiated virtual aspects coming from the Twin’s Group membership(s), seemingly as they were all the Twin’s own aspects.

 A simple way to tell a concrete aspect from a virtual aspect lies in the fact that virtual aspects always feature a "nil" ID (i.e., a UUID made entirely of 0s).

-In some cases, the digital twin may not feature the number of aspects one would expect.
+In some cases, the Twin may not feature the number of aspects one would expect.

 This can happen when a collision is detected between a concrete aspect and a virtual aspect, or between two virtual aspects.